Knapsack Optimization-based Schema Linking for LLM-based Text-to-SQL Generation: Introduction

-To address this, we firstly design a tailored schema linking metrics that accurately assess linking performance with \textbf{a restricted element missing indicator}.
-Additionally, we propose the \textbf{\underline{K}n\underline{a}psack optimization-based \underline{S}chema \underline{L}inking \underline{A}gent (KaSLA)}, designed to link the most relevant and minimally redundant schema elements according to the given queries.
-KaSLA introduces a binary-probabilistic score function to predict a robust relevance score of each element.
-Additionally, KaSLA identifies redundancy of each element and the upper redundancy tolerance for each query based on its most similar queries in the training dataset, effectively minimizing the inclusion of redundant elements.
-Finally, KaSLA links tables and columns with an hierarchical strategy to reduce the column linking candidate space for efficiency and employs a 0-1 knapsack optimization approach to select the most relevant element set under the upper redundancy tolerance to reduce the redundant linking.
-Extensive experiments demonstrate that KaSLA can improve SQL generation accuracy by reducing missing and redundant information in the schema linking.
+To address this seesaw problem, we propose the \textbf{\underline{K}n\underline{a}psack Optimization-based \underline{S}chema \underline{L}inking \underline{A}pproach (KaSLA)}, aims to link the relevant schema elements for each query while minimizing missing and redundant cases simultaneously.
+KaSLA introduces a binary-probabilistic score function to predict a robust relevance score for each element.
+In addition, KaSLA identifies redundancy of each element and determines an upper redundancy tolerance for each query by referencing its most similar queries in a pre-constructed pool of query and linking result pairs.
+Finally, KaSLA performs table and column linking hierarchically; it links columns based on intermediate table linking results, which reduces the candidate search space.
+During each linking step, KaSLA uses a 0-1 knapsack optimization approach to select the most relevant set of elements under the defined upper redundancy tolerance, aiming to avoid missing elements and minimize redundancy, all within an efficient dynamic programming framework.
+Extensive experiments show that KaSLA improves a text-to-SQL framework's SQL generation accuracy by simultaneously reducing missing and redundant information in schema linking.

-In summary, our contributions are as follows: \begin{itemize}[leftmargin=2em] \item We introduce an enhanced schema linking metric, which can accurately capture the missing of relevant elements and reflect the actual linking performance aligning with the SQL generation performance. \item We propose the \underline{K}n\underline{a}psack optimization-based \underline{S}chema \underline{L}inking \underline{A}gent (KaSLA) to ensure the linking of relevant schema elements and minimizing the inclusion of redundant ones. \item KaSLA can serve as a general agent to enhance LLM-based text-to-SQL framework by provide optimal linking results.
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=2em] \item We introduce enhanced schema linking metrics, Recall$^+$ and Precision$^+$, which can accurately capture the missing of relevant elements and reflect the actual linking performance aligning with the SQL generation. \item We propose the \underline{K}n\underline{a}psack optimization-based \underline{S}chema \underline{L}inking \underline{A}pproach (KaSLA) to link the relevant schema elements for each query while minimizing missing and redundant elements simultaneously. \item KaSLA can serve as a general plug-in method to enhance LLM-based text-to-SQL framework by provide optimal linking results.
 Extensive experiments demonstrate improved performance in the SOTA text-to-SQL models when using KaSLA for schema linking. \end{itemize}